arvidn/libtorrent/docs/manual.rst

 is available.
 The fast-resume data can be acquired from a running torrent by calling ``torrent_handle::write_resume_data()``.
 See `fast resume`_.

+The ``storage_mode`` parameter refers to the layout of the storage for this torrent.
+There are 3 different modes:

+storage_mode_sparse
+	All pieces will be written to the place where they belong and sparse files will be used.
+This is the recommended, and default mode.

+storage_mode_allocate
+	All pieces will be allocated, zeroes will be written to the files, before the data is downloaded and written to the file.
+This might be useful for filesystems that don't support sparse files.

+storage_mode_compact
-The ``compact_mode`` parameter refers to the layout of the storage for this torrent.
-If set to true (default), the storage will grow as more pieces are downloaded, and pieces are rearranged to finally be in their correct places once the entire torrent has been downloaded.
-If it is false, the entire storage is allocated before download begins.
-I.e. the files contained in the torrent are filled with zeros, and each downloaded piece is put in its final place directly when downloaded.
-For more info, see `storage allocation`_.
+	The storage will grow as more pieces are downloaded, and pieces are rearranged to finally be in their correct places once the entire torrent has been downloaded.

+For more information, see `storage allocation`_.

 ``paused`` is a boolean that specifies whether or not the torrent is to be started in a paused state.
 I.e. it won't connect to the tracker or any of the peers until it's